kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 However, third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability cannot be guaranteed.

-How To Put Money On Jail Inmates Book In Kansas?
+How To Put Money in Jail Inmates' Books in Kansas?

 Visit www.cashpaytoday.com to locate a Dollar General, Family Dollar, or any retail outlets nearby that accept walk-in payments.
 A money order with a deposit coupon may also be used to transfer funds without establishing an account.
 Visit Access Secure Deposits to print a deposit coupon and follow Access instructions.